 - Christ-Centered – By giving of our time, talent and treasure towards others, we are the expression of the love of God and the Church.

-- Primacy of Relationships – Together we can harness our strengths to achieve a greater purpose and exceed our own limitations.
+- Relationship-Driven – Together we can harness our strengths to achieve a greater purpose and exceed our own limitations.

-- Stewardship – We shephard and honor the resources we are entrusted with because at no time were they actually ours.
+- Stewardship-Focused – We shepherd and honor the resources we are entrusted with because at no time were they actually ours.

 “While it is fashionable in our times to analyze world events merely by looking through the lenses of politics and economics, it is also a serious mistake, for it prevents one from being able to see in three dimensions.
 To truly understand the significance of global events and trends, one must analyze them through a third lens as well: the lens of Scripture.
 Only then can the full picture become clearer.” — Joel Rosenberg, Epicenter